 10 Things You Must Know Before Moving to Turkey

 Moving from your current country to another where you have never been can be stressful.
-This stress can be heightened when you are not armed with enough information concerning your new destination.
-This article will discuss some important things you need to know before moving to Turkey.
+This stress can be heightened when you lack sufficient information about your new destination.
+This article discusses some important things you need to know before moving to Turkey.

 What’s on this page?